godotengine/godot-docs/about/introduction.rst

 relatively intuitive:

-- The :ref:`sec-general` section contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the :ref:`doc_faq`.
+- The :ref:`sec-general` section contains this introduction as well as the information about the engine, its history, its licensing, authors, etc. It also contains the :ref:`doc_faq`.
 - The :ref:`sec-learn` section is the *raison d'être* of this documentation, as it contains all the necessary information on using the